flame-engine/flame/doc/game.md

 would rather reorder the list once after all the priorities have been changed and not once for each priority change, if you have several changes.

+The higher a priority is the later it is rendered and updated, which will make it appear closer on the screen since it will be rendered on top of any components with lower priority that were rendered before it.

 ## Debug mode

 Flame's `BaseGame` class provides a variable called `debugMode`, which by default is `false`.
 It can